bart-blommaerts/bart-blommaerts.github.io/_posts/2018-10-01-5-dysfunctions.md

 5. Inattention to Results

 A leader needs to be obsessed by creating the best team possible and by the collective results of that team.
-This can be facilitated by defining measureable results, for the entire team.
+This can be facilitated by defining measurable results, for the entire team.
 When team members focus on individual success, the team suffers.
 Results of an individual department don't automatically lead to results for the entire team.
 And if the entire team is not successful, the results of an individual department don't matter.